Vedant1710/TABChallenge_SR_Botz/README.md

 Link for the zip file of the folders: https://drive.google.com/file/d/1Fqfogf70NalRytiwFF1CHltOz5w2G5SH/view?usp=sharing

-Unzip the file and extraxt teh files.
+Unzip the file and extraxt the files.